 Visiting the Honolulu Zoo: What to Expect

-Here is what to expect when you go to visit and explore the Honolulu Zoo.
+Here is what to expect when you go to visit the zoo and explore the Honolulu Zoo.
 You’ll quickly see why it’s one of the best Oahu activities for families.

 Learn all about parking, ticket info, what animals to expect, and lots of tips to have a super fun day with your family at the zoo!
 We think it’s one of the top things to do in Honolulu with toddlers and preschoolers.